 Olive oil is a fantastic exfoliant, which may help you remove dead skin cells, especially on your face.
 However, you’ll need some other ingredients, too.

 Combine olive oil, ground coffee, sugar, and sea salt.
-Mix them, apply them to your skin, and massage for a few minutes.
+Mix them, apply them to your skin, and massage them for a few minutes.
 After that, wipe the skin with clean cotton wool and wash.
 Your skin should now be both clean and conditioned.

 10. Get Rid of Dandruff

-Dandruff is a very common problem, I had problems with that, and I know how disappointing it is to pay tens of bucks for various products that don’t help.
+Dandruff is a very common problem.
+I had problems with that, and I know how disappointing it is to pay tens of bucks for various products that don’t help.
 Even if they help, they’re usually loaded with chemicals that are dangerous to your hair.

 That’s why using expired olive oil may be a better choice.
 It’s cheaper (you already have it), and it’s much safer for your hair.
 It’ll hydrate the dry skin on the scalp and, in the end, prevent it from flaking.
 Just take some olive oil, massage it to your scalp, let it sit for a few minutes, and wash your hair with a mild hair shampoo.